leec94/cissp-notes/2024/domain_notes/4-comms-netsec.md

   - policy administrator
 - secure access service edge (SASE): combines SDN, STNA, CASB, FWaaS, and other network security services. long term goal, where zero trust is medium term
 - switches: connect devices to the network, at layer 2 working with mac addresses. some function at layer 3
+  - cut-through mode: switches begin forwarding packets before they have received the entire packet, reducing latency
+  - store-and-forward mode: switches wait until they have received the entire packet before forwarding it. increases latency but reduces errors
 - conduits: physical tubes (metal or PVC) used to route and protect network cables
 - wireless access points (WAP): connects to switches and creates wifi networks
 - routers: connect networks to each other, making intelligent packet routing decisions. also does stateless inspection with access control lists